emsandrews/RunningPlanApp/README.md

 > - As a user I want to be prompted to save my plan before quitting.
 > - As a user I want to be prompted to load my plan upon entering the app.

+___

+### Technical Aspects
+> This app was built in Java.
+Persistance was implemented by reading and writing to a JSON file.
+Initially this app ran as a console app, and then I build a Grapical User Interface using Java Swing components.